opentoonz/opentoonz_docs/source/keyboard_shortcuts.rst

     1. Choose File > Configure Shortcuts.

-    2. Retrieve in the related folder the command or tool you want to configure the shortcut for.

-    3. Move the cursor in the filed available at the bottom of the dialog: the area will be highlighted.
+    2. Search for the command or tool you want to configure the shortcut for in the appropriate folder, or by using the Search field at the Top of the window.

+    3. Select the command or tool name in the list.

-    4. Press the keyboard key, or combined keys, you want to assign as shortcut.
+    4. Press the keyboard key, or combination of keys, you want to assign as shortcut.

 .. tip:: **To remove a configured shortcut:**

     1. Choose File > Configure Shortcuts.

-    2. Retrieve in the related folder the command or tool you want to remove the shortcut for.
+    2. Search for the command or tool you want to configure the shortcut for in the appropriate folder, or by using the Search field at the Top of the window.

+    3. Select the command or tool name in the list.

-    3. Click the Remove button.
+    4. Click the Remove button.

 .. _predefined_keyboard_shortcuts:

 Predefined Keyboard Shortcuts
 -----------------------------
-The following are some of the predefined shortcuts available in Toonz.
+The following are **some** of the predefined shortcuts available in OpenToonz.

 .. note:: In Mac systems, the modifier key shown in the following tables as **Ctrl**, must be substituted by **Cmd** ().